andyvand/sy201/README.md

 Class_Meeting | Name | Topic
 :-------------|:-----|:-------------
+11/09/18 | `cw45` | Today we continued our discussion of private properties in classes.
+I also introduced an offer to improve your `pa06` grade if your want to pursue it.
+Instructions can be found in `~/repo201/programmming/pa06/pa06SecondOffer.pdf`.
+This directory includes a README file with an in-class exercise.
 11/07/18 | `cw44` | Today's class was about private properties in classes and *setters* and *getters*.
 This directory includes a README file with an in-class exercise.
 11/06/18 | `cw43` | *Liang* Ch.
 7, pp 216-237.
 Today was an introduction to Python classes.
 This directory includes a README file with my PowerPoint slides, as well as sample code files.
 11/05/18 | `cw42` | Turn back and review of the 12-week exam.
 This directory is a placeholder.